Dave Grohl lends stage throne to Greyhawk bassist shot in leg

 You can a screenshot of the post below.

-Speaking about the shooting to KTVB 7 (via Loudwire), Wall recalled spotting a confrontational man, Ethan Byrd, 26, in the crowd at The Shredder venue.
+Speaking about the shooting to KTVB 7 (via Loudwire), Wall recalled spotting a confrontational man, Ethan Byrd, 26, outside The Shredder venue.
 The bassist later got into a wrestle with Byrd, who then shot him “in the upper thigh”.

 Byrd was arrested by police within minutes of the shooting.
 Wall explained that he was “lucky” the injury had not resulted in “anything that’s gonna be permanent”.
 “Tomorrow is never guaranteed, so be good to each other,” he added.